readium/webpub-manifest/extensions/divina.md

 ## 2. Listing Resources

-A visual narratived is divided into one or more images, which are all listed in the `readingOrder` of the manifest.
+A visual narrative is divided into one or more images, which are all listed in the `readingOrder` of the manifest.

 In addition to the normal requirements of a `readingOrder`, all Link Objects have the following additional requirements: